Superconformal Quantum Mechanics and Growth of Sheaf Cohomology: Outline of the Proof

 \item Step 5: We deform the contours for $\sigma_1,\sigma_2,\sigma_3,\sigma_4$ so that they pass through $\tilde{\sigma}^\pm$.
-The first derivative at $\tilde{\sigma}^\pm$ are now small enough so we can safely perform Taylor expansion around the saddle points and ignore the linear term.
-We will focus on the contribution from small balls around the two saddle points and bound the error away from the two small balls.
-Inside the two small balls we replace the integrand by its Taylor expansions to second order around the saddle points $\tilde{\sigma}^\pm$.
+The first derivative at $\tilde{\sigma}^\pm$ are now small enough so we can safely perform Taylor expansion around the saddle points and ignore the linear term{s}.
+We will focus on the contribution from small balls around the two saddle points and bound the error{s} away from the two {balls}.
+Inside the two {balls} we replace the integrand by its Taylor expansions to second order around the saddle points $\tilde{\sigma}^\pm$.
 As long as the radii of the two small balls tend to zero when $K\to\infty$, the Taylor expansions are guaranteed to be good approximations inside the two balls.
-Outside the two small balls we bound the error by bounding the integrand by their value on the boundaries of the two balls.
-The negative definiteness of the Hessian plays an essential role in this bound.
+Outside the two small balls, {the integrands are bounded by their values on the boundaries of the two balls}.
+The negative definiteness of the {two Hessians}plays an essential role in this bound.

 \item Step 6: In the last step, we compute the saddle point value of the integrand and show that $(\log(Z) + K \beta + L\epsilon_1 + L\epsilon_2)(\tilde{\sigma}^\pm)$ are indeed polynomials in $K, \log(K)$.
 The technique used in this step comes from the paper \cite{Newman}. \end{enumerate}